• About

 Have trouble sleeping?
 You’re not alone.
 More than half of Americans report regularly having poor sleep.
 Could your diet do more to help you get some quality ZZZs?
 Here are the top foods that help you sleep.

 Before you turn to sleeping pills or OTC sleep medications, try some of these sleep-inducing diet fixes and natural remedies to see if they help your problem.
-Foods that help sleep may be just what your body needed to get better slumber.
+Foods that support better sleep may be just what your body needed to get better slumber.

 Better Sleep 101: How’s Your Sleep Hygiene?

-The first step to fixing a sleep problem is evaluating whether you have what experts call good sleep hygiene, which means you’re following a regular schedule, powering down, cutting back on caffeine, limiting light in the bedroom, as well as some other behavioral factors that can significantly influence how well you sleep.
+The first step to fixing a sleep problem is evaluating whether you have what experts call good sleep hygiene, which means you’re following a regular schedule, powering down, cutting back on caffeine, limiting light exposure in the bedroom, as well as some other behavioral factors that can significantly influence how well you sleep.
 A lot has been written on this in the last few years.
-Here’s a great overview.
+Here’s a good overview from Harvard.Foods That Help You Sleep -- photo of man with "need sleep written on his hand

 Also make sure your mattress is comfortable.
 If aches and pains are waking you frequently, you’re going to be tired and not functioning at your best.
 Replace your mattress if it’s not working for you, and do your health a favor: choose a nontoxic mattress made from latex, wool, or organic cotton that’s not treated with chemical fire retardants.